The Sympathizer

 The Sympathizer is the 2015 debut novel by Vietnamese-American professor and writer Viet Thanh Nguyen.
-It is a best-selling novel, and recipient of the 2016 Pulitzer Prize for Fiction.
-The novel received positive reviews from critics.
-It was named on more than 30 best book of the year lists and a New York Times Editor's Choice.
+It depicts the anonymous narrator, a North Vietnamese mole in the South Vietnamese army, who stays embedded in a South Vietnamese community in exile in the United States after the end of the Vietnam War.
+While in the United States, the narrator describes being an expatriate and a cultural advisor on the production of an American film, closely resembling Platoon and Apocalypse Now, before returning to Vietnam as part of a guerrilla raid against the communists.

 The novel incorporates elements from a number of different novel genres: mystery, political, metafiction, dark comedic, historical, spy, and war.
-The story depicts the anonymous narrator, a North Vietnamese mole in the South Vietnamese army, who stays embedded in a South Vietnamese community in exile in the United States.
-While in the United States, the narrator describes being an expatriate and a cultural advisor on the filming of an American film, closely resembling Platoon and Apocalypse Now, before returning to Vietnam as part of a guerrilla raid against the communists.
+Thematically, it centres on the dual identity of the narrator, as a mole and immigrant, and the Americanization of the Vietnam War in international literature.

-The dual identity of the narrator, as a mole and immigrant, and the Americanization of the Vietnam War in international literature are central themes in the novel.
-The novel was published 40 years to the month after the fall of Saigon, which is the initial scene of the book.
+The Sympathizer was published 40 years to the month after the fall of Saigon, which is the initial setting of the book.
+It was well received by critics and became a bestseller, receiving numerous literary awards including the 2016 Pulitzer Prize for Fiction.

-The novel was adapted as a television series of the same name, which premiered in April 2024, produced by A24 for HBO Max.
+The novel was adapted as a television miniseries of the same name starring Hoa Xuande, which premiered on HBO in April 2024.

 A sequel, titled The Committed, was published on March 2, 2021.
+Nguyen has stated that The Sympathizer and The Committed are intended to be part of a trilogy.